Awpteamoose/dune-dream-ruleset/README.md

 # Completely new stuff:
 * If Harkonnen draws 2 or more traitors of their own, they may show their traitor hand and request a traitor redeal.
+* Making illegal bids is allowed, but if you can't pay and nobody is willing to subsidise - you must keep your spice public until the end of the turn and you are not allowed to make illegal bids for the rest of the bidding.

 # Some enforcable terminology: